 - within 30 business days of receiving a complaint, investigate the complaint and provide a response to you in writing.

-If you wish to make a complaint about the management of your personal and/or credit information please contact us on:
+If you wish to make a complaint please contact us on:

-For question in relation to privacy in general, you can visit the Australian Information Commissioner’s website at https://www.oaic.gov.au.
+For information in relation to privacy in general, you can visit the Australian Information Commissioner’s website at www.oaic.gov.au.